International Partnerships

 e-OMED (Mediterranean Region)

-The "Open Digital Space for the Mediterranean" project aims to gradually build a digital space that is widely open to all stakeholders (countries, institutions, and individuals) of the Union for the Mediterranean (UPM).
+The "Open Digital Space for the Mediterranean" project aims to gradually build a digital space that is widely accessible to all stakeholders (countries, institutions, and individuals) within the Union for the Mediterranean (UfM).

-Its goal is to preserve and promote the legacy of Mediterranean civilization, inherited from the Egyptians, Assyrians, Hebrews, Phoenicians, Greeks, Romans, and Arabs, by making the most of powerful tools such as the Internet, digital technology, information and communication technologies, and virtual communities for exchange and sharing.
+Its goal is to preserve and promote the legacy of Mediterranean civilization—which draws on the traditions of the Egyptians, Assyrians, Hebrews, Phoenicians, Greeks, Romans, and Arabs—by making the most of powerful tools such as the Internet, digital technology, information and communication technologies, and virtual communities for exchange and sharing.

 UNIMED

-UNIMED, the Union of Mediterranean Universities, founded in October 1991, is an association of universities in the Mediterranean basin.
-UNIMED aims to promote university research and education in the Euro-Mediterranean region in order to contribute to scientific, cultural, social, and economic cooperation.
-UNIMED now has more than 100 members from across the Mediterranean region and beyond.
+UNIMED, the Union of Mediterranean Universities, founded in October 1991, is an association of universities in the Mediterranean region.
+UNIMED aims to promote university research and education in the Euro-Mediterranean region to contribute to scientific, cultural, social, and economic cooperation.
+UNIMED currently has more than 100 members from across the Mediterranean region and beyond.
 UM has been a member of the UNIMED network since 2019.

 CAMPUS France

-Campus France is a public institution responsible for promoting French higher education abroad and welcoming foreign students and researchers to France.
-It encourages international mobility, manages scholarship programs, and runs the alumni network.
+Campus France is a public institution responsible for promoting French higher education abroad and welcoming international students and researchers to France.
+It encourages international mobility, administers scholarship programs, and coordinates the alumni network.